Anoerak/Anoerak/README.md

        PC in 2021 and enjoy it a lot.
 I play all sort of games but at the moment, I play a lot of DayZ, The Last of Us and Hunt:Showdown.', 'Server Admin/ Mods' => 'I also give a hand to the staff of a French DayZ server ("Les Imparfaits").
 It involves some 3D modeling, some C++ code session to install, modify, updates the mods and some community management.',
-	'Travels' => 'I love to travel, meet new people, experience news life styles and I intend to share this love with my son.', 'Music' => 'I play guitar and accordeon, love country music and pop-roc music!!'
+	'Travels' => 'I love to travel, meet new people, experience news life styles and I intend to share this love with my son.
+Next big trip will be in Sweden (again) next december!!! we’re all very excited :)', 'Music' => 'I play guitar and accordeon, love country music and pop-roc music!!'
     ];
   }